 - Let your characters describe the scene, naturally, yet without giving too much away.
 Train your characters to "talk" as people in real life often communicate: with information missing, making assumptions, and so on.

 - Resist the urge to explain too much: allow your readers to "connect the dots" themselves.
 That's how readers can feel closer to, or inside the action.
-People who connect the dots enjoy a greater sense of belonging to, or connection with, the story.
+People who connect the dots enjoy a greater sense of belonging to, or in connection with, the story.

 - Portray word magic using the human senses of sight, hearing, touch, smell, and speech.
 Maybe even toy with intuition and the sixth sense.

 - Relate to what is familiar to your readers.
 Why: to describe something alien calls for special efforts.
-For such topics, you can use comparisons, metaphors, similarities, to not only add some explanation, but vibrancy, interest, colour.
+For such topics, you can use comparisons, metaphors, similarities, to not only add some explanation, but vibrancy, interest, color.

 - Let your characters deliver their message.
 Whenever appropriate, use lots of dialog, with your characters taking centre stage, steering what happens, driving the course of your novel.